ms-iot/azure-client-tools/docs/dps-lib/dpsclientapis.md

 |    returns | S_OK on successful reading and other relavant error code for failure.|

 #### IsDeviceProvisionedInAzure

+This API reads the TPM logical slot and checks whether the Azure connection string is already provisioned or not.
+Note that this API does not validate by communicating with Azure services.

 <pre>HRESULT IsDeviceProvisionedInAzure(
     UINT32 tpmSlotNumber,
     _Out_ bool *provisioned
 )
 </pre>

-This reads the TPM logical slot and checks whether the Azure connection string is already provisioned in it or not.
-Note that it does not validate by communicating with Azure services.

 | Parameter | Description |
 |----|----|